geniusinaction/group-vision/group-vision.md

 - Even for those pursuing an academic career, these numbers may vary widely, for example, it is difficult to compare a detailed project that results in a single long-format publication with two short projects that result in two short-format papers.
 For these reasons, these numbers are just meant to illustrate typical pathways rather than any one person's course of study.

 ### Time management
+- Science takes time.
+As a starting point, graduate students and postdocs should expect to work about 40 hours per week.
+If you can achieve your goals in less time, that's great.
+If you're really excited about a project and want to work more, that's great too.
+- It's equally important to take time to cultivate a variety of sources of contentment in one's life.
+Academic burnout is a real problem.
+While working excessive hours may achieve short term success, it is less likely to be sustainable over one's entire career.
-- Daily Schedule.
-I recognize that many of you have personal responsibilities and obligations in addition to your PhD studies.
-I appreciate that, at times, it can be difficult to balance those demands, and that a classic ‘9-to-5’ day may not be optimal.
-Because of this, the exact hours you choose to work is up to you.
-Being on campus between 11 AM and 4 PM most days may, however, help facilitate collaborative working and, we hope, lead to a more fulfilling research experience.
-Where possible, meetings and events will not be arranged outside these hours to allow participation by all group members.
+- The exact hours you choose to work is up to you.
+- Being on physically present on campus between 9 AM and 5 PM most days will facilitate collaborative working and, we hope, lead to a more fulfilling research experience.
 - Holidays.
 You are expected to take (at least) two weeks of time off per year, beyond normal institute holidays (e.g. federal holidays, fall/spring/winter breaks).
 I strongly encourage you take this time so you can relax, visit family and friends, and generally unwind from the rigours of PhD study.
 Although not a formal requirement, it is helpful to inform the PI in advance when you plan to take holidays or if you will not be present at group meetings.
 - Weekends.
-Work on weekends is sometimes OK and/or necessary (especially before deadlines), but will likely lead to a drag on your overall productivity if it is a regular occurence.
+Work on weekends is sometimes OK and/or necessary, but will likely lead to a drag on your overall productivity if it is a regular occurence.
 If you feel that you are having difficulty maintaining a healthy work-life balance, please talk to the PI.

 If you struggle with establishing a sustainable work life balance, please discuss this with the PI at an early stage.